-It was way back in 1949 that a 14-year-old Joe Roddy took to the waters near Dundalk for the first time on a homemade board made from old tea chest and using a woodwork manual.
+It was way back in 1949 that a 14-year-old Joe Roddy took to the waters near Dundalk for the first time on a homemade board made from old tea chest.
 But it wasn’t until the swinging Sixties that surfing really began to establish itself, with pioneers like Kevin Cavey, Ian Hill, and Rosnowlagh’s Britton family leading the way.

 Cavey first discovered surfing through a Readers Digest article and subsequent trips to Hawaii and California, plus taking a stand at the 1966 Irish Boat Show in Dublin’s RDS, led to the creation of Bray Island Surf Club.

-Ian Hill, father of Portrush’ssix-times Irish Surfing Champion, Andy Hill, first glimpsed some Australian lifeguards surfing in Bude, Cornwall, in September 1963.
-A year later whilst on holiday, Ian and his Malibu fibreglass board hit the waves off Castlerock, then Bundoran and Tullan.Ian eventually settled in Portrush, establishing one of the first surf shops in Ireland, the quintessential Troggs (and the County Antrim seaside town now boasts a second surf shop, Woodies).
+Ian Hill, father of Portrush’s six-times Irish Surfing Champion, Andy Hill, first glimpsed some Australian lifeguards surfing in Bude, Cornwall, in September 1963.
+A year later whilst on holiday, Ian and his Malibu fibreglass board hit the waves off Castlerock, then Bundoran and Tullan.Ian eventually settled in Portrush, establishing one of the first surf shops in Ireland, the quintessential Troggs (the County Antrim seaside town also boasts a second surf shop, Woodies).

 In the early 60’s Mary Britton travelled to America with Bord Failte as part of a trade mission, returning with a surfboard that her four sons commandeered (only discovering in 1966 that you actually stood up on it).
 By the end of the decade surf clubs had been formed in Tramore, Lahinch, Cork, Portrush, and the aforementioned village of Rosnowlagh, with the Irish Surfing Association established in 1970 with 400 members.